operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 }
 ```

+The `ValidateCreate`, `ValidateUpdate` and `ValidateDelete` methods are expected to validate that its receiver upon `creation`, `update` and `deletion` respectively.
 At the end, let's call this method from `ValidateCreate` and `ValidateUpdate` function as shown below.

 ```sh
 func (r *Memcached) ValidateCreate() error {